 GED (HiSET) prep classes in and around (click on your nearest city):

 GED (HiSET) cost

-Maine has decided to use a different High School Equivalency assessment provider than GED Testing Services.
-The state is now providing the High School Equivalency Test (HiSET), which addresses the same subject areas as the former GED test.
+Maine has decided to use a different High School Equivalency Assessment provider than GED Testing Services.
+The state is now providing the High School Equivalency Test (HiSET), which addresses the same subject areas the former GED test.
 The HiSET gives participants the chance to show knowledge and understanding of academic skills that may be expected of high school grads.

 The diploma is accepted by recruiting agencies, employers, and postsecondary education institutions.
 The new GED test costs $120 and is only available in computer format.
 The HiSET test costs $50 (state-subsidized, free for test takers), and is also available in paper and pencil format.

 Maine GED (HiSET) eligibility requirements